First-Time Landlord Survival Guide to Success

 - Accurate pricing, required deposits, minimum rental period, and availability date

-- Clearly outline requirements and restrictions, such as allowing pets or being located in a 55+ community
+- Clearly outlined requirements and restrictions, such as allowing pets or being located in a 55+ community

-- Provide your contact information and proof of ownership to prospective tenants to put their minds at ease that your listing isn’t a rental scam
+- Your contact information and proof of ownership to prospective tenants, so they know your listing isn’t a rental scam(opens in new tab)

 One of the most critical steps in successful landlording is tenant screening.
 Your goal is to find responsible tenants who will pay rent on time and take care of your property.
 Start by having all applicants fill out a rental application, and then: